 - Supplies (seeds, potting soil, perennials, etc)

-If we surpass our goal, we will work toward building an open air teaching structure onsite for all learners.
+If we surpass our goal, we will work toward improving the farm site based on community input.

 We’re all in this together, and each of us has gifts to give - help us shift the paradigm to redistribute our wealth.
 Please give generously, and/or share the campaign widely, whatever gift you may be able to offer.
 No donation is too small and every effort is deeply appreciated.